warmcat/libwebsockets/minimal-examples/README.md

 |name|demonstrates|
 ---|---
-server|Minimal examples providing a server client|Minimal examples providing a client client-server|Minimal examples providing client and server connections simultaneously
+server-http|Minimal examples providing an http server server-ws|Minimal examples providing a ws server (and an http server) client-http|Minimal examples providing an http client client-ws|Minimal examples providing a ws client client-server|Minimal examples providing client and server connections simultaneously

 ## FAQ

 ### What should I look at first

-server/minimal-http-server
+Build and install lws itself first, these examples all want to link to it.
+Then

+`server-http/minimal-http-server`

 ### Why are most of the sources split into a main C file file and a protocol file?